Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 This gives the function URL for `furls1`, which can be called with `cURL` to retrieve the flag.

 The result from the previous command lists out another function URL (and that's the only one), so trying `cURL` on the `auth-me` function, it prompts to send a GET request with a username and password as parameters.
-Trying to list out the function in question, it shows the username and password variables within the environment.
+Trying to list out the function in question shows the username and password variables within the environment.
 That can be sent via `cURL` &rarr;

 ```bash
 awsn lambda list-functions --profile cloudfoxable --region us-west-2 | jq '.Functions[] | selectt(.FunctionName=="auth-me")' # get variables from environment